25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 That approach is called “principled negotiation”.
 Roger Fisher and William Ury defined this approach in their landmark book Getting to Yes: Negotiating Agreement Without Giving In.

 Principled Negotiation is based on five propositions.
-We cover them extensively in our free negotiating eBook, so we won’t cover them in detail here.
+I cover them extensively in my free negotiating eBook, so I won’t cover them in detail here.

 However, it’s important for us to discuss one of the propositions here.
 BATNA is the acronym for “Best Alternative to a Negotiated Agreement”.
 BATNA is important for travel nurses in many ways.
 We’ll look at two of them here.